liamtarpey/View.js/README.md

 Clone this repository and run ` yarn ` or ` npm install ` to install all the dependencies.

-You can then run ` npm run build ` and this project will be running on ` localhost:8080 `
+You can then run ` npm run build ` and this project will be running on ` localhost:8080 `.

+You might need to install some dependencies globally if you haven't done so already previously.

 ## Using the component in your project